Katsuno District

 Google Maps

-To get to the Katsuno District, take the JR Kosei Line to Makino Station.
-From there, you can take a bus or a short taxi ride to the district.
+To reach the Katsuno District, take the JR Kosei Line to Makino Station.
+From there, it’s just a short bus or taxi ride to the area.

 Reviews